eevee/eev.ee/content/2013-09-13-cython-versus-cffi.markdown

 title: Cython versus CFFI
 date: 2013-09-13 20:01
-tags: python, sanpera
+tags: python, sanpera, tech
-category: essay
+category: blog

 I have a hilariously unfinished Python module I work on from time to time named [sanpera](https://github.com/eevee/sanpera).
 It's an imaging library for Python, with the vain hope that it might replace PIL someday.
 But this isn't about sanpera.